What is sham contracting?

 legal advice to help you work out what is the right option for you.

 The Fair Work Commission (the Commission) will hold a conference to try and settle the dispute.
-If this does not end the problem, you can apply to the Federal Circuit Court to ask for an order.
+If this does not end the problem, you can apply to the Federal Circuit and Family Court of Australia to ask for an order that:

 If you want to make a general protections dismissal application to the Commission, you must do so within 21 days of the date you were dismissed.